Giancarlo Castro D'Addona

-Giancarlo Castro D'Addona (Barquisimeto, Venezuela, 1980) is a Venezuelan - Italian composer, conductor and trumpet player.
-Gold medal winner at the Global Music Awards in San Diego - California (US).
+Giancarlo Castro D'Addona (born August 8, 1980) is a Venezuelan – Italian composer, conductor and trumpet player.
+Gold medal winner at the Global Music Awards in San Diego – California (US).

 Music career

 Castro D'Addona began his music studies aged 8 at the Vicente Emilio Sojo Conservatory in Barquisimeto.
 In his career, he has been a member of the most significant groups of El Sistema founded by José Antonio Abreu, such as the Simón Bolívar Youth Orchestra, the Simón Bolívar Brass Quintet and the Simón Bolívar Brass Ensemble, with which he has undertaken numerous concert tours in America, Europe and Asia, and obtaining diverse recognitions, including awards, sponsorships, representation by international artistic agencies like Askonas Holt (England), Kajimoto (Japan), Sony Music Foundation (Japan), and taking part in recordings for the Deutsche Grammophon, EMI Classics and EUROARTS labels.

 As a conductor, he has performed with a variety of orchestras and chamber groups such as the Lara Symphony Orchestra (Barquisimeto), the Simón Bolívar Big Band Jazz (Caracas), the Barquisimeto Youth Orchestra, the Chacao Youth Orchestra (Caracas), the Manizales Walking Jazz Band (Colombia), and the Simón Bolívar Youth Orchestra.